snabbco/snabb/README.md

 ## Note on libc

 Under Linux, lots of system calls have glibc wrappers, some of these are trivial some less so, and some are broken.
-In particular some of them expose different ABIs, so we try to avoid these, just using kernel ABIs as these have long term support and we are not trying to be compatible as we are using a different language. `strace` is your friend, although strace is buggy in the nasty edge cases (at some point ljsyscall will implement ptrace so it can debug itself).
+In particular some of them expose different ABIs, so we try to avoid these, just using kernel ABIs as these have long term support and we are not trying to be compatible as we are using a different language. `strace` is your friend, although strace is buggy in the nasty edge cases (at some point ljsyscall will implement ptrace so it can debug itself; it implements `ktrace` in NetBSD).
 Therefore under Linux the project is gradually moving to calling system calls directly, bypassing the libc, just keeping directly to the kernel ABI.

 As well as eglibc and glibc, everything now runs on [Musl libc](http://www.etalabs.net/musl/).
 I use [sabotage](https://github.com/rofl0r/sabotage) as a build environment, which now includes luajit, although you may need to update to git head.
 Musl is much smaller than libc (700k vs 3M), while still implementing everything we need in easy to understand code.
 It is also MIT licensed, which may be useful as it matches the other licenses for LuaJIT and ljsyscall.
 Occasionally I find small bugs and missing features which I feed back to the developers.
 The Android libc, bionic, is also supported now, mainly by bypassing it and calling the system calls directly.

-Under NetBSD it is much simpler, the only thing we need to be careful of is versioned systemm calls in libc, where we directly call a specific version as the plain name will always refer to the old version for compatibility.
+Under NetBSD it is much simpler, the only thing we need to be careful of is versioned system calls in libc, where we directly call a specific version as the plain name will always refer to the old version for compatibility.
+FreeBSD does a more transparent versioning, so the syscall names stay the same.

 ### API